Analytical Characterisation of Biotherapeutics

 Ulrike Philippar, PhD, Vice President Oncology, Global Head of Discovery, Johnson & Johnson Innovative Medicine , Sr Dir & Head of Discovery , Oncology & Discovery Hematological Malignancies , Janssen Pharmaceutica NV

-FUNCTIONAL, POTENCY, AND CELL-BASED ASSAYS
+FUNCTIONAL AND POTENCY & CELL-BASED ASSAYS

 Photo of Gonçalo Silva, Senior Research Scientist, Biophysics & Injectable Formulation 1, Novo Nordisk A/S , Sr Research Scientist , Biophysics & Injectable Formulation 1 , Novo Nordisk A/S